In this post, I’m going to discuss in detail the difference between Apache and NGINX server.

 - Doesn’t allow additional configuration

 By not allowing directory configuration It can serve request faster than Apache.
-It doesn’t need to search for .htaccess files and the interpret the req made by the user.
+It doesn’t need to search for .htaccess files and interpret the req made by the user.

 Apache if configuration is considered; NGiNX if speed is.